-It’s that time of year again when second and third level students are contemplating their future options, and careers and jobs fairs are popping up everywhere.
+It’s that time of year again when second and third level students are contemplating their future options.
+They have most likely already attended careers and jobs fairs and now, they are about to fill in their CAO forms.

 No, unlike some other colleges, students are not required to have a language other than English to obtain entry to our courses.